 Adolescent Mental Health Basics

 Most adolescents experience positive mental health, but one in five has had a serious mental health disorder at some point in their life.1 Problems with mental health often start early in life.
 In fact, half of all mental health problems begin by age 14.2 The good news is that promoting positive mental health can prevent some problems from starting.
 For young people who already have mental health disorders, early intervention and treatment can help lessen the impact on their lives.

 Impact of Mental Health Problems in Adolescence

 It is a normal part of development for teens to experience a wide range of emotions.
 It is typical, for instance, for teens to feel anxious about school or friendships, or to experience a period of depression following the death of a close friend or family member.
 Mental health disorders, however, are characterized by persistent symptoms that affect how a young person feels, thinks, and acts.
 Mental health disorders also can interfere with regular activities and daily functioning, such as relationships, schoolwork, sleeping, and eating.3

-Depression is the most common mental health disorder, affecting nearly one in 11 adolescents and young adults each year.
-Adolescents who experience symptoms of depression most of the day, nearly every day, for at least two weeks in the year are having a major depressive episode.5 The number of adolescents who experience major depressive episodes increased by nearly a third from 2005 to 2014.4
+Depression is the most common mental health disorder, affecting nearly one in eight adolescents and young adults each year.4 Adolescents who experience symptoms of depression most of the day, nearly every day, for at least two weeks in the year are having a major depressive episode.5 The number of adolescents who experienced major depressive episodes increased by nearly a third from 2005 to 2014.6

 Content last reviewed on May 14, 2020